 1. There Are No Winners When Sisters Wrestle

-Sister wives is a bad idea.
+Sister wives are a bad idea.
 Right?
 It doesn’t take a lot of imagination to understand just how difficult it would be to share a husband with your sibling.
 Yikes!

 But, the way these two sisters took a bad situation and made it worse—through a crazy baby-making competition—teaches us an interesting lesson in worship.

 In Genesis 30:1 we read that Rachel envied Leah in the Bible.
 It’s a strange plot twist because Rachel was the beautiful sister.
 Jacob loved her.
 It seems Rachel would be the object of envy rather than the purveyor of it.

 In American culture where we value things like looks and love, this doesn’t make sense.
 But back then babies—especially sons—were the way a woman chased worth.

 While Rachel’s womb stayed closed, Leah cranked out boys for Jacob.

 Scripture shows that Rachel didn’t take this very well.
 In Genesis 30:2 we read Jacob’s angry response to Rachel’s frustration.
 One can assume this wasn’t the first time Rachel complained about being barren.